ccamel/awesome-ccamel/README.md

 - [poteto/hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️  Companies that don't have a broken hiring process
 - [pouchdb/pouchdb](https://github.com/pouchdb/pouchdb) - :kangaroo: - PouchDB is a pocket-sized database.
 - [primer/octicons](https://github.com/primer/octicons) - A scalable set of icons handcrafted with ❤️ by GitHub
 - [processing/p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
-It is based on the core principles of Processing. http://twitter.com/p5xjs —
+It is based on the core principles of Processing.
+Looking for p5.js 2.0? http://beta.p5js.org
 - [projectwallace/css-code-quality](https://github.com/projectwallace/css-code-quality) - Calculate the Code Quality score of your CSS based on a range of different quality guards.
 - [pure-css/pure](https://github.com/pure-css/pure) - A set of small, responsive CSS modules that you can use in every web project.
 - [pyvandenbussche/lov](https://github.com/pyvandenbussche/lov) - Linked Open Vocabularies (LOV) - FrontEnd